cruzgodar/wilson/README.md

 - `gl`: the WebGL or WebGL2 context.
 - `drawFrame()`: draws a frame with the current shader program.
 - `loadShader({ id?: string, shader: string, uniforms?: UniformInitializers })`: loads a new shader program **and sets it as the current one**.
 If no ID is specified, it defaults to a serialized number; this is only recommended if you don't plan to reuse prior shaders.
 See `setUniforms` for more information on `UniformInitializers`.
+- `shaderReady(id?: string)`: returns a promise that resolves when the given shader has finished compiling.
+- `allShaderReady()`: returns a promise that resolves when all loaded shaders have finished compiling.
 - `useShader(id: string)`: sets the current shader program.
 - `setUniforms(uniforms: UniformInitializers, shader?: string)`: sets uniforms for the shader program with the given ID.
 If no shader ID is specified, it defaults to that of the current shader program. `UniformInitializers` is the type `{ [name: string]: number | number[] | number[][] | Float32Array }`; ints and floats are set with numbers, and vectors are set with 1D arrays.
 Matrices can be set in two ways: passing a 2D array sets the uniform assuming the matrix is in **row-major** order (i.e. the way matrices are set in JS, but not WebGL).
 Passing a `Float32Array` bypasses that transposing, setting the uniform as an array in **column-major** order.
 This functionality exists to support passing in column-major outputs of other WebGL functions without needing to arbitrarily transpose them.
 Arrays of `int`s or `float`s (e.g. `uniform int foo[3];`) are set with 1D arrays, and arrays of vectors (e.g. `uniform vec3 foo[3];`) are set with 2D arrays.
 - `setUniform(name: string, value: number | number[] | number[][] | Float32Array, shader?: string)`: sets a single uniform for the shader program with the given ID, with the same conventions as `setUniforms`.
 For use instead of `setUniforms` on hot paths, since it avoids constructing an object per call.
 - `downloadFrame(filename: string, drawNewFrame?: boolean)`: downloads the current frame as a png file.
 For this to work properly, a new frame must be drawn immediately before downloading.
 Setting drawNewFrame to `false` will skip this step; only use this if you are manually drawing a frame directly before calling this method.
 - `async downloadHighResFrame({ filename: string, resolution?: number, uniforms?: UniformInitializers, tileSize?: number, render?: RenderHighResTile })`: renders a frame at the given resolution (defaulting to the current canvas resolution) by stitching together small tiles, then downloads it as a PNG with the given filename.
 Individual uniform values can be overridden for the render by passing the `uniforms` object; they are restored afterwards, so the live canvas is unaffected.
 See the section on rendering high-resolution frames for more information on `render`.
 - `async readHighResPixels({ resolution?: number, uniforms?: UniformInitializers, format?: "unsignedByte" | "float", tileSize?: number, render?: RenderHighResTile })`: renders a frame at the given resolution by stitching together small tiles, then returns the pixels in the given format.
-Behaves like `readHighResPixels` otherwise.
+Behaves like `downloadHighResFrame` otherwise.
 - `createFramebufferTexturePair({ id: string, width?: number, height?: number, textureType: "unsignedByte" | "float" })`: creates a framebuffer texture pair with a given ID and type.
 If width or height are unspecified, they default to the canvas width and height (or to the headset's framebuffer width and height during a WebXR session).
 If a pair with the given ID already exists, it is deleted first.
 - `deleteFramebufferTexturePair(id: string)`: deletes the framebuffer texture pair with the given ID, freeing both.
 Does nothing if no such pair exists.
 - `useFramebuffer(id: string | null)`: sets the current framebuffer.
 Passing `null` sets the canvas (or the headset's framebuffer during a WebXR session) and restores the viewport.
 - `useTexture(id: string | null)`: sets the current texture.
 - `setTexture({ id: string, data?: Float32Array | Uint8Array | TexImageSource | null })`: writes `data` to the texture with the given ID.
 The type of `data` must match the texture type if it is an array (i.e. if the texture is of type `float`, the data must be a `Float32Array`), and the length of `data` must be equal to the texture's width times its height times 4.
 Passing `null`, or leaving `data` out entirely, zeroes the texture instead.
 - `readPixels({ row: number, col: number, height: number, width: number, format: "unsignedByte" | "float", includeAlpha: boolean })`: reads a rectangle of pixels out of the current frame as either a `Uint8Array` or `Float32Array`, depending on the format. `row` and `col` default to `0`, and `height` and `width` default to the canvas height and width, respectively.
 The size of the returned array is `width * height * 4`.
+- `useGpuTiming`: a boolean for whether to measure how long the GPU spends on `drawFrame` calls, initialized from the option of the same name.
+Can be changed dynamically; when it is `false`, no queries are issued and the readings below stop updating.
+- `gpuTimingSupported`: a boolean for whether a timer query extension is available.
+Readonly.
+Browsers often withhold it as an anti-fingerprinting measure, so check this before relying on any of the readings.
+- `lastGpuFrameTime`: the number of milliseconds of GPU time the most recently completed measurement took, or `undefined` if none has finished yet.
+Readonly.
+Results arrive asynchronously, typically one to three frames after the draw they measured.
+- `averageGpuFrameTime`: an exponential moving average of `lastGpuFrameTime`, or `undefined` if no measurement has finished.
+Readonly.
+This is an appropriate measurement to check shader performance with.
+- `gpuTimingSmoothing`: a number between `0` and `1` for the weight of each new sample in that average.
+Defaults to `0.15`.
+- `beginGpuTimer()`, `endGpuTimer()`: opens and closes a timing range manually. `drawFrame` already wraps itself in one, so these are only needed to measure several draws together — both eyes of an XR frame, say.
+Only one query can be active at a time, so nested calls are folded into the outermost range rather than timed separately.
+- `pollGpuTimers()`: collects any finished measurements and updates the readings above. `beginGpuTimer` calls this itself, so an applet that draws every frame never needs to; one that draws on demand can call it to pick up a result without drawing.
+- `resetGpuTimings()`: sets both `lastGpuFrameTime` and `averageGpuFrameTime` back to `undefined`, discarding the running average.

 ### WebXR Fields and Methods

-All of these on fields and methods available on WilsonGL when `xrOptions` has been passed in the constructor options.
+All of these are fields and methods available on WilsonGL when `xrOptions` has been passed in the constructor options.
 The fields that describe an active session are `undefined` when there isn't one.

 - `async enterXR(): Promise<boolean>`: starts a WebXR session, resolving to `true` if one started and `false` if no headset was available or the user declined.
 Must be called from a user gesture.
 - `async exitXR()`: ends the current session, resolving once it has ended.
 Does nothing if there isn't one.
 Because the session ends asynchronously, await this before calling `enterXR` again.